We are several weeks into the school year and some Connecticut school districts have sent students back home due to cases of COVID-19.

 On Friday, school officials said an individual at Fairfield Warde High School has tested positive for COVID-19 and there was no need for anyone else at the school to self-quarantine.
 The school will remain open.

-School officials said a contractor who was working outside at Roger Ludlowe Middle School has tested positive for COVID-19.
+On Thursday, school officials said a contractor who was working outside at Roger Ludlowe Middle School has tested positive for COVID-19.
 There was no need for anyone else at the school to self-quarantine and school will remain open.

 On the same day, school officials said an at Fairfield Ludlowe High School has tested positive for COVID-19.
 The individual had not been in the building since Sept.
 22.

 Twenty five students and two staff members at Glastonbury Public Schools were in quarantine at the end of September.

 Of the students in quarantine, 16 were from Glastonbury High School, seven were from Smith Middle School, one was from Gideon Welles School, and one was from Buttonball Elementary School, according to school officials.